adde88/hostapd-mana-openwrt-simple/README.md

 Contents
 --------
-It contains:
+This repo. contains:
 * hostapd-mana - modified hostapd that implements our new karma attacks
-* crackapd - a tool for offloading the cracking of EAP creds to an external tool and re-adding them to the hostapd EAP config (auto crack 'n add)
-* sslstrip2 & dns2proxy
-* net-creds
-* firelamb

 Dependencies
 ------------
-Dependencies: libubus, tinyproxy, stunnel, ip, python, openssl
+Dependencies: libubus
 (You should run: "opkg update" before installing.)

 Installation
 ------------
-Install both IPK files located within the folder ./bin/ar71xx/packages/base/
+Install the IPK file located within the folder ./bin/ar71xx/packages/base/
-hostapd-mana_2.6-5_ar71xx.ipk
-asleap_2.2-1_ar71xx.ipk
+hostapd-mana-light_2.6-1_ar71xx.ipk

-Everything will be installed to your usual folders:
+Config-files will be installed to your usual folder:
-/usr/share/mana-toolkit/
 /etc/mana-toolkit/
-/var/lib/mana-toolkit/

 License
 -------